robinch93/Cucumber-BDD-Junit-Selenium/README.md

 # Cucumber-BDD-Junit-Selenium
-This project is implementation of Cucumber BDD framework using selenium and Junit.
+This project is implementation of Cucumber BDD framework using selenium and Junit libraries.

 **Prerequisite**
 - Maven